| YW USA

 Details are required for competition purposes only.
 We absolutely do not, and will never, pass on any details to third parties.

 If you give permission for your child’s work to appear in the book, their name and school name will appear under the work and in the contents.
-If you wish for their work to be published without their full name or school details we can do this, just let us know.
+If you wish for their work to be published without their full name or school details, we can do this, just let us know.

 Does my child keep the copyright to their work?